Why is Emancipation Day Celebrated In Jamaica?

 I think you got the point by now, but our Prime Minister, Andrew Holness in his 2018 address answers the question aptly by stating that,

-"The (yearly) Emancipation celebrations give us an opportunity to reflect on the struggle of our ancestors for freedom, against a system that denied them their dignity and humanity, often through brutally oppressive and violent means."
+"The (yearly) Emancipation celebrations allow us to reflect on the struggle of our ancestors for freedom, against a system that denied them their dignity and humanity, often through brutally oppressive and violent means."

 At that time, it brought hope to our people and that is the same idea today.
 This reflection is meant to bring renewed hope and inspiration to us, considering where we are coming from, where we are now, and what we need to do to create the future we desire - just as they did.